c9/smith/README.markdown

 ### Event: 'connect'

-`function (remote) { }`
+`function (api) { }`

 When the rpc handshake is complete, the remote will emit a connect event containing itself.

 ### Event: 'disconnect'